marsidev/react-turnstile/README.md

 * Install [pnpm](https://pnpm.io/installation).
 * Install dependencies with `pnpm install`.
 * You can use `pnpm dev` to start the demo page in development mode, which also rebuild the library when file changes are detected in the `src` folder.
-* You also can use `pnpm stub`, which run `unbuild --stub`, a [passive watcher](https://github.com/unjs/unbuild#-passive-watcher) to use the library while developing without needing to watch and rebuild.
-However, this option [can't be used in an esm context](https://github.com/unjs/jiti/issues/32).

 ## Credits